Tiger Stadium (Louisiana): Hurricane Katrina

 Tiger Stadium at LSU served as a temporary relocation site for the New Orleans Saints for four games of the 2005 NFL season after Hurricane Katrina damaged the Superdome and left much of New Orleans under water.
 The Saints, however, utilized only 79,000 of Tiger Stadium's seats (the new west side upper deck, which was still under construction, was closed for Saints games).
 The Saints' first two games in Baton Rouge came on the Sunday immediately following an LSU home game, meaning field crews had to repaint the field to NFL standards immediately following the completion of LSU's games, both of which kicked off at 7 p.m.
 Due to the time crunch, the NFL granted LSU's request to start the Saints' games in the late slot (3:05 p.m.
 CST).
 Although none of the Saints' four Baton Rouge dates sold out due to the effects of Hurricane Katrina, the NFL exempted the Saints from the league's blackout rules, and the games were televised locally by WAFB and WGMB, and in New Orleans by WWL and WVUE.

 The Saints went 0–4 in Tiger Stadium.
 The first game saw the return of Nick Saban, who led LSU to the national championship two years earlier.
 Saban's Miami Dolphins defeated the Saints 21–6.
-The Saints subsequently lost to the Chicago Bears (20-17), Tampa Bay Buccaneers (10-3) and Carolina Panthers (27-10).
+The Saints subsequently lost to the Chicago Bears (20–17), Tampa Bay Buccaneers (10–3) and Carolina Panthers (27–10).
 The Bears, Buccaneers and Panthers all qualified for the NFC playoffs, with the Panthers losing to the Seattle Seahawks in the NFC championship game.

 Tiger Stadium also hosted the Tulane Green Wave versus Southeastern Louisiana Lions football game on October 1, 2005, due to Hurricane Katrina.
 Tulane defeated Southeastern Louisiana 28–21.

 In 1967 and 1969, the Saints hosted exhibition games at Tiger Stadium.
 The 1967 game matched New Orleans vs. the St. Louis Cardinals, which allowed former LSU superstar and future Tiger coach Jerry Stovall, then a Cardinals safety, to return to Baton Rouge.
 Two years later, the Saints took on the Pittsburgh Steelers, led by future Hall of Fame coach Chuck Noll and defensive tackle Joe Greene, both of whom were in their first season with the Steelers.

 The last high school football game in Tiger Stadium was the 1966 Louisiana High School Athletic Association Class AAA championship, at the time Louisiana's highest classification.
-Local powerhouse Broadmoor defeated South Lafourche of Galliano(where future LSU coach Ed Orgeron played from 1976-78) 24–0.
+Local powerhouse Broadmoor defeated South Lafourche of Galliano (where future LSU coach Ed Orgeron played from 1976 to 1978) 24–0.